Mufasa: The Lion King: Marketing

 During the 2022 D23 Expo, an exclusive preview for the film was shown to those who attended, which revealed that Mufasa was an orphaned cub.
 The preview also revealed that Rafiki and Timon would tell stories about Mufasa's past and his way to becoming king.
 Barry Jenkins also appeared when Walt Disney Studios presented its 2024 theatrical slate at CinemaCon on April 11, 2024, to promote the film, where he remarked: "You are probably wondering... what is the director of Moonlight doing talking to me about an eight-quadrant tentpole legacy IP massive film? [...]
 And I gotta say, the thought was very strange to me at first, as well.
 But oh my god.
 It was one of the best decisions I've ever made in my life, and I'm so glad I made this picture."

 The first teaser trailer and the official teaser poster, featuring young Mufasa with his adult counterpart reflected in a puddle in front of him, debuted on April 29, 2024, on ABC's Good Morning America.
 The trailer's music track was bookended by a new instrumental rendition of "Circle of Life", confirming that some musical material by Elton John and Tim Rice from the previous film would be featured in the film in some way.
 The trailer received a mixed reception, with some deeming the film as "unnecessary" and a "soulless prequel to a soulless remake".
 Jenkins responded on Twitter writing, "There is nothing soulless about The Lion King ...
 For decades children have sat in theaters all over the world experiencing collective grief for the first time, engaging Shakespeare for the first time, across aisles in myriad languages.
 A most potent vessel for communal empathy."

 The official full trailer for the film premiered during the Disney Entertainment Showcase at the 2024 D23 Expo on August 10, 2024, alongside a variant on the first poster with Taka and his future adult counterpart of Scar reflected in the puddle.
 The presentation also premiered "I Always Wanted a Brother", one of the songs Miranda wrote for the film.
 Miranda appeared in person at D23 for the first time with Jenkins to personally present the trailer.

 The final trailer was unveiled at D23 Brazil on November 8, 2024, alongside a new poster featuring Mufasa, Taka, Rafiki, Zazu, Timon, Pumba, and Kiara.
 Earlier that day, Tiffany Boone and Kelvin Harrison Jr. appeared on Good Morning America to discuss the film and share a sneak-peek of the trailer.

 Release

 Mufasa: The Lion Kings world premiere took place at the Dolby Theatre in Los Angeles on December 9, 2024, and was released in the United States on December 20, 2024.
-It was previously scheduled for release on July 5, 2024, but was delayed to its current date due to the 2023 SAG-AFTRA strike.
+It was previously scheduled for release on July 5, 2024, but was delayed to its current date due to the 2023 SAG-AFTRA strike taking over the original release date of Marvel Studios' Thunderbolts*.